-If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the Executive Principal.
-In the case of the allegation being made against the Executive Principal this will be brought to the immediate attention of the Chair of Governors and the LADO on the same day.
+If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the Associate Principal / Head of School.
+In the case of the allegation being made against the Associate Principal / Head of School, this will be brought to the immediate attention of the Chair of Governors, the Executive Principal and the LADO on the same day.

-The Executive Principal / chair of Governors must discuss with the LADO the nature of the allegations, in order for the appropriate action to be taken.
-This will constitute an initial evaluation meeting or strategy discussion involving the LADO and the Police or appropriate multi-agency partners.
-Dependent on the allegation being made the Executive Principal will need to:-
+The Associate Principal / Head of School and the chair of Governors must discuss with the LADO the nature of the allegations, in order for the appropriate action to be taken.
+This will constitute an initial evaluation meeting or strategy discussion involving the LADO and the Police or appropriate multiagency partners.
+Dependent on the allegation being made the Associate Principal/Head of School will need to:-

-- Refer to the LADO immediately and follow up in writing within 48 hours. - The Safeguarding Trustee should be made aware.
+- o Refer to the LADO immediately and follow up in writing within 48 hours. - o The Safeguarding Trustee should be made aware.